commons-app/commons-app-documentation/Privacy-policy.md

 Note: This is still work in progress.
 Volunteer help appreciated!

-Welcome!

-The Commons Mobile App project is a project that maintains an Android app to upload content to Wikimedia Commons.
-This Policy explains how we collect, use, and share your personal information.
-We collect very little personal information about you.
-We do not rent or sell your information to third parties.
-By using the Commons Mobile App, you consent to this Policy.

 _Note: I have removed the blanket copy/paste from the WMF privacy policy - from what I have read, the majority of that is not applicable to us.
 Instead, I am using https://gist.github.com/alphamu/c42f6c3fce530ca5e804e672fed70d78#file-android-privacy-policy-template as a template and modifying to suit our app._

 <html>
 <body>
 <h2>Privacy Policy</h2>

+The Wikimedia Commons Android app is a free, open-source app developed by grantees and volunteers of the Wikimedia community to allow users to upload content to Wikimedia Commons.
+This Policy explains how we collect, use, and share your personal information.
+We collect very little personal information about you, and we do not rent or sell your information to third parties.
+By using the Wikimedia Commons Android app, you consent to this Policy.

 <p>[Individual or Company Name] built the [App Name] app as a [open source | free | freemium | ad-supported | commercial] app.
 This SERVICE is provided by [Individual or company name] [at no cost] and is intended
     for use as is.</p>
 <p>This page is used to inform website visitors regarding [my|our] policies with the collection, use, and